microsoft/code-with-engineering-playbook/agile-development/team-agreements/team-manifesto/readme.md

 It aims to reduce the time on setting the right expectations and providing a consensus among team members as well as clarifying the question of "How does the new team develop the software?"

-Another main goal of the manifesto is providing a discussion environment during "manifesto building session" and detect the gaps/differences in certain topics for each member during these discussions.
+Another main goal of writing the manifesto is to start a conversation during the "manifesto building session" to detect any differences of opinion around how the team should work.

 It also serves in the same way when a new team member joins to the team.
 It gives a short summary of standards and if the new team member asks any question about any topic, this is a good thing to understand the improvement area and take the required actions.